livelifelively/micro-frontend-starter/README.md

 - [Storybook](https://storybook.js.org/) - UI Component Environment
 - [Jest](https://jestjs.io/)  -  Unit/Snapshot Testing

+## Lerna

+- `lerna changed` - Show which packages have changed.
+- `lerna diff` - Show specifically what files have cause the packages to change.

 ## Linting and Formatting

 All formatting and linting should be taken care of for you using [ESLint](https://eslint.org/), and [Prettier](https://prettier.io/).
 You should also consider installing an extension for CSS syntax highlighting.